-When you want to install a program on your Windows computer, the first place you usually look at is the Microsoft Store.
-You just need to click the Start button and you’ll see the tiled shortcut of the Microsoft Store in the main menu.
-From there, you can search for the app you want to install on your computer.
+When installing a program on your Windows computer, the go-to destination is typically the Microsoft Store.
+Accessible by clicking the Start button and locating the tiled shortcut in the main menu, the Microsoft Store allows you to search for and install the desired app onto your computer.

 The Microsoft Store contains thousands of apps, games, tools, and software you can install on your Windows PC.
 All you need to do is click on the app, then hit the Get button.
 However, there are times when you encounter some hiccups, such as the error code 0x80073cf4 when moving Microsoft Store apps.
 These installation issues usually happen when some of the requirements for the installation are not met.

 This article will discuss what is error code 0x80073cf4 on Windows 10/11, why it happens, and how you can fix it.

 What is Error Code 0x80073cf4 on Windows 10/11?

 The error code 0x80073cf4 is an installation error that occurs when you download an app from the Microsoft Store or move an app from one drive to another.
 This occurs often when the app or program involved has a large file size.

 Here is the error message that usually comes with this problem:

 The operation did not complete successfully.
 Try again in a bit.

 The error code is 0x80073cf4, in case you need it.